32blogby Studio Mitsu

 }

 Install hls.js with npm install hls.js.
-Recent versions ship their own TypeScript types, so a separate @types/hls.js package is usually not needed.
+As of v1.6, hls.js ships its own TypeScript types, so a separate @types/hls.js package is not needed.

 Use the component like this: